Probate Q&A Series

 • Beneficiary-designated assets transfer outside of probate under contract law.

-• Probate is required to transfer North Carolina real property titled solely in the decedent’s name.
+• Probate may be needed to administer North Carolina real property titled solely in the decedent’s name.

-• Financial institutions often demand Letters Testamentary or Letters of Administration to release beneficiary-designated accounts.
+• Financial institutions may demand Letters Testamentary or Letters of Administration, though beneficiary-designated accounts generally pass outside the probate estate.

-• A year’s allowance provides a surviving spouse and minor children with immediate support funds.
+• A year’s allowance provides a surviving spouse and children with immediate support funds.

 • The year’s allowance takes priority over nearly all creditor claims.